Happy Birthday Kalki Koechlin: These 6 Quotes Prove That She Isn't The One To Mince Her Words!

 "Feminism talks about an egalitarian society, all humans are equal, irrespective of their gender.
 That's the only thing I want to put across.
 But we are still far from it.
 The gaze to view things around is still very male."

-'I Am Not Here To Be An Celebrity'
+'I Am Not Here To Be A Celebrity'

 "I don't want someone creating an image for me.
 I am who I am, and if I have to be in the news, it will be when it is relevant, not because my cat is missing or something else.